RULE NO. 13: Instant Replay

 -

 - A field goal made with no time remaining on the clock (0:00) at the end of any period.
-[NOTE: Instant replay will NOT be used to check a successful basket in subsection (1) above if the throw-in, free throw attempt of jump ball started with .2 or .1 on the game clock.
-The officials will judge the legality of the basket in these situations based on the guidelines as set forth in Comments on the Rules L.
+[NOTE: Instant replay will NOT be used to check a successful basket in subsection (1) above if the throw-in, free throw attempt, or jump ball started with .2 or .1 on the game clock.
+The officials will judge the legality of the basket in these situations based on the guidelines as set forth in Comments on the Rules, Section II(L).

 - A foul called with no time remaining on the clock (0:00) at the end of any period.